The Serpent's Fall

 “Good.
 I’ll whip up something in the meantime.”

 Meanwhile, Jack rummaged through the fridge and kitchen cupboards in search of ingredients for an easy meal.
-He opened the mini fridge door for the third time and stooped down to inspect its contents.
+He opened the mini fridge door for the third time and stooped to inspect its contents.

 He walked out the door to fetch a loaf of bread from the diner.